inspec/inspec/README.md

 ```

 * Test your `kitchen.yml` file to verify that only Vagrant is configured as the driver.
 The %w() formatting will
-pass rubocop lintng and allow you to access nested mappings.
+pass rubocop linting and allow you to access nested mappings.

 ```ruby
 describe yaml('.kitchen.yml') do